Viennese Biscuits

 • Powdered / icing sugar – adds refined sweetness and structure, as well as ensures that melt-in-the-mouth texture.

-• Medium egg yolks – build structure and richness to the recipe.
+• Medium egg yolks – build structure and richness to the recipe, as well as making them more delicate.
 Make sure they are at room temperature before use.

 • Pure vanilla extract or paste adds flavour and enhances the other ingredient flavours in the recipe.